 YIELD’s artistic work began with the body in space.
 In this interactive workshop, led by choreographer, dancer, filmmaker and YIELD Co-Director Jessica Ray, we explored kinesthetic response to the first line of our collaborative poem.
 Then, by translating text prompts into movement while mining our relationship to nature, dancers explored avenues that allowed these experiences and questions to manifest in the body.
 This workshop was open to dancers of all backgrounds and members of the public (ages 15+).

 Sowing the Seeds: Music | Open Workshop 3

 12-2 p.m.
 April 3 | Te Ata Theater

 Utilizing contemporary techniques for improvisation and composition, Chickasaw composer J. Cruise Berry and live composer and SPARK!
-Creative Lab Executive Director Nicole Poole will offer pathways to discover sonic and rhythmic responses to the second line of YIELD’s collaborative poem.
-Open to musicians of all backgrounds and members of the public (age 15+).
-Space limited to 12; advance signups are strongly encouraged.
+Creative Lab Executive Director Nicole Poole offered pathways to discover sonic and rhythmic responses to the second line of YIELD’s collaborative poem.
+This workshop was open to musicians of all backgrounds and members of the public (age 15+).

 Sowing the Seeds: Theater | Open Workshop 4

 12-2 p.m.
 April 16 | Te Ata Theater